frank-leitner/portswigger-websecurity-academy/22_OAuth_authentication/Forced_OAuth_profile_linking/README.md

 As my OAuth account is already linked to the account of `wiener`, I wait for the timeout of the lab application to continue.

-initiate the attack by starting to link my OAuth account.
+I initiate the attack by starting to link my OAuth account.
 I then drop the final request back to the application:

 ![](img/dropped_request.png)